Strongly correlated superfluid order parameters from dc Josephson supercurrents: Theoretical modeling methods

-\paragraph*{Second-harmonic current contribution} To estimate the critical current more accurately, we consider the second-harmonic contribution to the current-phase relation, i.e., $I_2 \sin{2\varphi}$.
-This is not negligible, especially when $V_0 < \mu$, thereby increasing the critical current estimated only from Eq.~\eqref{realIc}.
-Following Ref.~\citenum{Meier2001}, the magnitude of $I_2$ can be calculated by replacing $|t|/4$ with $|t|^{2}/16$ in Eq.~\eqref{realIc}, using the same integral form
+\paragraph*{Second-harmonic current contribution} To estimate the critical current more accurately, we consider the second-harmonic contribution to the current-phase relation, namely $I_2 \sin{2\varphi}$.
+This correction is not negligible, especially when $V_0 < \mu$, and it increases the maximum Josephson supercurrent above the first-order $I_c$ given by Eq.~\eqref{realIc}.
+Following Ref.~\citenum{Meier2001}, the magnitude of $I_2$ in our trapped configuration can be calculated by replacing $|t|/4$ with $|t|^{2}/16$ in Eq.~\eqref{realIc}, using the same integral form: